githubtraining/training-manual/book/managers/04_joinrepo.md

 For the next exercises, navigate to the class repository.
 To be added as a **collaborator**, please find issue #1 and leave a comment.

-In the meantime...
+In the meantime, while you're navigating...

-### Who's in the room, and why?

 What's your name?